-Cost for 2014-15
+Cost for Spring 2017

-||Based on CMC's semester tuition charges for the fiscal year.||$23,575|
+||Based on CMC's semester tuition charges for the fiscal year.

-|Board||Not charged by the program.
-Budget food costs of approximately the cost of a semester board at 12 meal plan, plus about 15% for cost of living adjustment between Claremont and Mountain View.
-This amount will vary depending upon the internship each student secures.
+||Not charged by the program.
+Budget food costs of approximately the cost of a semester board at 12 meal plan, plus about 15% for cost of living adjustment between Claremont and Silicon Valley.
+This amount will vary depending upon each student's individual needs, as well as the internship each student secures.
 NOTE: SVP pays for all meals during orientation, and all Saturday lunches during regularly scheduled and make-up classes.

-|Student Fees||The Program pays for various fees associated with alumni events; some activities not specifically sanctioned by the Program will be paid by students.
+||Not charged by the program.
+The Program pays for various fees associated with alumni and professional development events; some activities not specifically sanctioned by the Program will be paid by students.
 Nominal fees may be charged to offset the costs of various events.
-Budget $150 per student.||$123|
+Budget $150 per student.

-|Travel to SVP||Not charged by the program.
+||Not charged by the program.
 Cost will vary, depending upon the student's location prior to the program.
 Please budget wisely.

-|Travel within SVP||Not charged by the program.
+||Not charged by the program.
 Ground transportation may be considerable, depending upon distance of internship from residence, and mode of transportation.
 Please budget wisely.

 Students from the other Claremont Colleges will be billed from their home college.
 Consult with your college's student accounts professional for more accurate information.

 Students may be compensated for their work at an internship, but compensation is not guaranteed.
-The ability for students to be paid will depend upon a number of factors including each college's policy and each internship sponsor's budget.
-Compensation is not guaranteed.
-For budgeting purposes, the average hourly wage is $20/hour for 40 hours/week and 14-15 weeks in the semester, or a gross compensation of $11,200.
+The ability for students to be paid will depend upon a number of factors including each college's policy and each employer's budget.
+For budgeting purposes, the average hourly wage is $18/hour for 35-40 hours/week and 14-15 weeks in the semester, or a gross compensation of approximately $8,820.